(On Criticism of the Pure Devotee)

 kirtaniyah sada harih

-It is when the leaders of Krishna conscious groups cause the abuse and exploitation of others, as will be described shortly, that people are led to think that they thought themselves superior, and that the modern forces advocating this kind mundane equality can, therefore, come back on them with a vengeance to contaminate what was once pure Krishna consciousness.
+It is when the leaders of Krishna conscious groups cause the abuse and exploitation of others, as will be described shortly, that people are led to think that they consider themselves superior, and that the modern forces advocating this kind of artificial, mundane equality can, therefore, come back on them with a vengeance to contaminate what was once pure Krishna consciousness.

 The Different Levels of Devotional Service and Preaching

-Some of those who accuse Srila Prabhupada of racism, homophobia or sexism make the argument that if he really was enlightened and pure, everything he would say would be above fault-finding and perfect for every time, place and circumstance.
-Such people do not understand the actions of a devotee on the topmost level of Krishna consciousness.
+Some of those who accuse Srila Prabhupada of racism, homophobia or sexism make the argument that if he really was enlightened and pure, everything he would say would be above all kinds of fault-finding and be perfect for every time, place and circumstance.
+Besides ignoring the envy in every conditioned soul, such people do not understand the actions of a devotee on the topmost level of Krishna consciousness.

 “There are three categories of Vaisnavas: kanistha-adhikaris, madhyama-adhikaris and uttama-adhikaris.
 The kanistha-adhikari, or the devotee in the lowest stage of Vaisnava life, has firm faith but is not familiar with the conclusions of the sastras.
 The devotee in the second stage, the madhyama-adhikari, is completely aware of the sastric conclusion and has firm faith in his guru and the Lord.
 He, therefore, avoiding nondevotees, preaches to the innocent.
 However, the maha-bhagavata or uttama-adhikari, the devotee in the highest stage of devotional life, does not see anyone as being against the Vaisnava principles, for he regards everyone as a Vaisnava but himself.
 This is the essence of Caitanya Mahaprabhu’s instruction that one be more tolerant than a tree and think oneself lower than the straw in the street (trnad api su-nicena taror iva sahisnuna).
 However, even if a devotee is in the uttama-bhagavata status he must come down to the second status of life, madhyama-adhikari, to be a preacher, for a preacher should not tolerate blasphemy against another Vaisnava.”
 Srila A.C.
 Bhaktivedanta Swami Prabhupada, purport, Sri Caitanya Caritamrta 1.7.51